Updated August 2022

 Students need a number of applications to make their social and study lives easier.
-The technology on campus can be overwhelming.
+The technology they have access to on-campus can be overwhelming.
 They will have more electronic data, books, and notes than we can even imagine.
 The apps for students listed below work across multiple platforms and on multiple devices (unless otherwise indicated).
 I think this will be a key element to the data storage and retrieval needs of students in the future.
-Most of the applications I mentioned in prior posts for business users also have huge benefits for students.
-These apps can help students setup their technology with the best producitivy solutions on the market.
-Also, most of these apps have a free version or free trial period so the student can find the right mixture of apps that work the best for them.
+Most of these applications have been mentioned in prior posts for business users, but they also have huge benefits for students.
+These apps can help students set up their technology with the most productive apps available.
+Also, most of these apps for students have a free version or free trial period so the student can find the right mixture of apps that work the best for them.

 My first recommendation for students of all kinds is a great note taking app.
 Nothing beats the flexibility of Evernote.
-Students can type their notes directly into the app by typing or writing, and they can add a picture of the instructor’s white board to their notes.
+Students can type their notes directly into the app by typing or writing, and they can add a picture of the instructor’s whiteboard to their notes.
 All photographs, notes, items captured from the internet, and emails all become searchable text.
 Within Evernote, they can scan documents, create tasks, manage checklists, and add internet research, and notes from a textbook.
 All of these forms of information can be added to the same note or notebook.
 Evernote’s new home page feature will keep them on task and focused on the most important tasks.
 Students can share, edit and amend notes as needed.
-If a student prefers handwritten notes, Penultimate (iPad only) works seamlessly with Evernote.
-Any photographed or handwritten note becomes searchable text within Evernote.
-This means no more searching through notebooks for that one impossible to find note.
-With a Premium subscription, the students can access their notes on a mobile device without an internet connection.
-Evernote is offering students 50% off an annual subscription to it’s premium version with their .edu email address!
+This means no more searching through notebooks for that one impossible-to-find note.
+With an Evernote Personal or Professional subscription, the students can access their notes on a mobile device without an internet connection.
+Evernote is offering students a 50% discount with their .edu email address.

 Every student and professional needs a great calendar to keep them on schedule.
 I have been using Week Calendar for a long time.
 It works great and syncs across all my devices.http://www.weekcal.com/#section1.
 Google Calendar is another great calendar solution that can sync across all technologies and devices.
 You can even import and share information to your Google Calendar inside Evernote!
 Some students may find they prefer a paper planner to an electronic one.
-A paper planner is great as long as you take it everywhere.
-The key to having a great calendar is having one place to store every meeting, class, exam and deadline.
+A paper planner is great as long as it is portable.
+The key to having a great calendar is having one place to store every meeting, class, exam, and deadline.

 One of the best student apps to help them save time is their school app.
 Most colleges and universities have apps with a school calendar, bus routes, maps, and links to other important sites.

 One of the biggest challenges for students is wasting time online.
 So, one of my recommendations to help students manage their time is an app called RescueTime.
 This app runs in the background of your computer and will report to you on how you use your time.
-Also, it has the capability to block certain time wasting sites (that the student sets up) for a period of time.
-You can also setup alerts to notify you when you spend too much time on a certain site.
-Unfortunately, this app cannot work with iPad and iPhone due to the restrictions on their code.
+Also, it has the capability to block certain time-wasting sites (that the student sets up) for a period of time.
+You can also set up alerts to notify you when you spend too much time on a certain site.
+Unfortunately, this app cannot work with iPad and iPhones due to the restrictions on their code.

 In conclusion, these recommended apps for students are some of the best apps for productivity for anyone in any industry.
 They are the best apps for students because most of them work on any device and they are accessible anywhere.
 So if the student has to switch between their Mac and the campus PC, their data is available to them.
 Also, these apps for students have a free version or free trial period so the student can find the right mixture of apps that work the best for them.